 - Fabric – Be made from breathable, sweat-wicking fabric.
 For this reason, most of the best running socks are made from fabrics that have these properties, including merino wool, polyester and wool blends.
 Whatever you do, steer clear of wearing cotton socks (or any cotton apparel for running, for that matter), as cotton is notoriously bad for retaining moisture.

 - Fit – Stretch and fit snugly around your feet so they don’t move around

-- Seams – Have minimal seams, or be ‘seam-free’ to reduce the possibility of seams rubbing when you run
+- Toe seam – Have minimal seams, or be ‘seam-free’ to reduce the possibility of seams rubbing when you run

 - Sizes – Come in a good range of sizes for both men and women, to ensure you can find a pair to fit comfortably.

-Toe socks – toe socks such as those sold by Injinji are gaining popularity among runners, especially those who have had issues with their toes rubbing on each other when they run.
 As toe socks have fabric between each toe, this prevents your toes from rubbing against one another.
-Toe socks are also popular among zero-drop barefoot-style runners who like to allow their toes to splay out within the shoe, but still want the added comfort benefits of wearing running socks.
+They’re also popular among zero-drop barefoot-style runners who like to allow their toes to splay out within the shoe, but still want the added comfort benefits of wearing socks in their running shoe.

 What to do if you get blisters from running